-www.st- and rews. ac. uk/philosophy/dept/staffprofiles/?staffid=110 by such a theory.
+www.st-andrews.ac.uk/philosophy/dept/staffprofiles/?staffid=110

+I offer some clarification concerning the kind of contradiction that Hoerl & McCormack's account could help explain and the scope of the metaphysical intuitions that could be explained by such a theory.
 I conclude that we need to know more about the sense in which the temporal reasoning system would represent time as a dimension.

-I offer some clarification concerning the kind of contradiction that Hoerl & McCormack's account could help explain and the scope of the metaphysical intuitions that could be explained